ccrowley96/fullstack-auth-docker-boilerplate/README.md

 # fullstack-auth-docker-boilerplate
 This is a monolithic, containerized, boilerplate repo for kickstarting fullstack applications.
 The boilerplate code sets up an authentication API using google login OAuth2 with users saved to a Mongo database.
 It exposes an Apollo graphQL server for querying and mutating data.
-This repo also sets up a simple front-end which includes persistent login with google, protected routes, and login / logout auth token management.
+This repo also sets up a simple front-end which includes persistent login with google, protected routes, themes and modular scss style-sheets, and login / logout auth token management.

 The client, server, and database are then containerized using the `docker-compose.yml` file.
 Once you've installed [docker](https://www.docker.com/products/docker-desktop), you can spin up the the development environment with two simple commands.